 This program consists of a comprehensive examination (BPK 896), two seminar presentations (BPK 897), and a thesis (BPK 899).
 Normally the supervisory committee will prescribe courses necessary to complete the student's academic preparation.
 However, the supervisory committee may allow the student to proceed without additional course work over and above that for a Master's degree.
 Students who transfer from the MSc to the PhD program are required to complete the elective course requirements for the MSc.
-Students who are a direct admit to the PhD program with a Bachelor's must complete BPK 801, STAT 890, and two elective graduate courses as specified for the MSc Program.
+Students with a bachelor's degree admitted directly to the doctoral program must complete BPK 801, STAT 603, and two elective graduate courses as specified for the MSc Program.
 Students admitted with a Master's degree are recommended to complete BPK 801.

 Study and research is designed to suit the background and research objectives of each student and may differ widely from student to student.